The Shining (film): Writing

 In 1977, a Warner Bros. executive, John Calley, sent Kubrick the proofs of what would become the novel.
 Its author, Stephen King, was already at that time a best-selling author who, after the blockbuster of Carrie, could boast of successes in adaptations for the big screen.
 For his part, Kubrick had been considering directing a horror film for some time; a few years before, while Barry Lyndon disappointed at the box office, another Warner film he had refused to direct, The Exorcist, directed by William Friedkin, was breaking box office records around the world.

-Asked what it was that attracted Kubrick to the idea of adapting the novel by the popular writer, a regular on the best-seller lists, his executive producer (and brother-in-law) Jan Harlan revealed that Kubrick wanted to "try" in this film genre, although with the condition of being able to change King's novel.
-And that condition would finally be guaranteed by contract.
+Asked what it was that attracted Kubrick to the idea of adapting the novel by the popular writer, a regular on the best-seller lists, his executive producer (and brother-in-law) Jan Harlan revealed that Kubrick wanted to "try" in this film genre, although with the condition of being able to change King's novel, a condition that would finally be guaranteed by contract.

 The script was written by the director himself with the collaboration of novelist Diane Johnson, after being impressed by Johnson's 1974 novel The Shadow Knows.
 Kubrick had rejected the initial version of the draft, written by King, as too literal an adaptation of the novel.
 Furthermore, the filmmaker did not believe in ghost stories because that "would imply the possibility that there was something after death," and he did not believe there was anything, "not even hell."
 Instead, Johnson, who was teaching a Gothic novel seminar at the University of California at Berkeley at the time, seemed like a better fit for the project.
 She was visiting England in late 1976 when she received a cold call from Kubrick asking her to discuss the project.

-Kubrick and Johnson took inspiration from 18th and 19th century Gothic novels, Sigmund Freud's essay on the uncanny, the book The Uses of Enchantment (1976), and the short story The Blue Hotel (1898).
+Kubrick and Johnson took inspiration from 18th and 19th century Gothic novels, Sigmund Freud's essay on the uncanny, the book The Uses of Enchantment (1976), and the short story "The Blue Hotel" (1898).

 Shortly after the premiere, in an interview with the Parisian magazine Positif, she stated: